Datavault-UK/automate-dv-docs/docs/changelog/stable.md

 - Rank Load Materialisation: Iteratively load your vault structures over a configured ranking [Read More](../macros.md#vault_insert_by_rank)

+- The stage macro now has a new `ranked_columns` configuration section to support the above materialisation.
+[Read More](../macros.md#stage-macro-configurations)

 ### Improved

 - Optimised Satellite SQL for larger loads (billions) seen in the wild.
 - For non-hashdiff composite hashed_columns: If all components of the key are NULL, then the whole key will evaluate as NULL.
   [Read more](../best_practices.md#how-do-we-hash)
+- Hashing concatenation now uses `CONCAT_WS` instead of `CONCAT`; this is more concise.
+- The stage macro has received a big overhaul, and the SQL should now be more efficient and easier to read.

 ### Fixed